 Unfortunately, there’s no treatment or cure for bacterial wilt.
 There are some preventative measures you can take, though.
 Once your cucumber plant is infected, you should remove it completely.
 If you leave it in place, beetles could spread the bacteria to any other cucumber plants nearby.
 Don’t compost the infected plant or leave it near the garden.
 Dispose of it far away.

-A large part of preventing bacterial wilt is pest control.
+A large part of preventing bacterial wilt is keeping pests at bay.
 Using pest netting or row covers can prevent cucumber beetles from getting access to your plants.
 Pesticides may also keep the population of cucumber beetles at bay.
 Another thing you can do to prevent bacterial wilt is to keep your plants healthy.
 Cucumber beetles are more likely to target plants that are already weak or sick.

 Avoid planting cucumbers near other plants that cucumber beetles feed on.
 Bacterial wilt can also affect muskmelons.
 Cucumber beetles sometimes feed on corn and goldenrod, although bacterial wilt doesn’t affect either plant as severely as it does cucumbers.
 If you encounter a problem with bacterial wilt, don’t plant cucumbers in the same place for two to three years.
 Without food, cucumber beetles will starve or leave.
 Continuing to plant cucumbers only encourages them to stay.

 Cucumbers don’t enjoy cold weather, so it may not be a surprise that lower temperatures can cause them to wilt.
 Cold weather can make it more difficult for plants to absorb water, especially if the ground is frozen.
 Additionally, cold, wet soil is a breeding ground for many fungi, some of which can weaken your cucumber plants.
 If the temperature drops below 50 degrees Fahrenheit and the soil around your cucumber plants is damp, then check the base of the plants for signs of fungal growth.